 For some, remembering is the hardest.
-When the memories of who you once were press uncomfortably against who you are today, it can be easy for feelings of shame, doubt, and regret to cast a dark shadow.
+When the memories of the past — of who you once were — press uncomfortably against who you are today, it can be easy for feelings of shame, doubt, and regret to cast a dark shadow.

 You recognize the gift of salvation.
 You read the verses about God’s forgiveness.
 But the waves of guilt keep coming to quiet your testimony.
 In the silence, you feel safe, insulated from backward glances, unkind words, sneers of rejection.